Christopher-DSA/Gett-GTM---Insights-from-Failed-Orders/README.md

 3. Customer Cancelled/Driver Assigned
 4. No Cancelled/Driver Assigned

+- Likely Cause:
 .
-Likely Cause:
+The higher rate of cancellations when no driver is assigned likely stems from a shortage of drivers to meet demand, both from the customer's and the system's perspective.

+- Potential Solution:
 .
-Potential Solution:
+Consider offering bonuses to drivers who operate during peak hours as an incentive to meet the elevated demand.

 ---
 ---